 - Testing network access is very time-consuming and setting up testing facilities can be complex.
-Network Security was designed and developed over many years using the experiences, knowledge, and feedback of customers and configurations around the world.
+Exit Point Manager was designed and developed over many years using the experiences, knowledge, and feedback of customers and configurations around the world.

 - The cost of maintaining a solution used by over a thousand customers is less than developing one internally.
 Keeping the in-house solution up-to-date costs far more than 20% of the purchase price typically charged for maintenance (which is low in comparison to internal development).